Home Marriage Page 18

 If either party fails to provide the clerk with required proof for the copy of marriage license in NE, the person shall be deemed as incompetent and the clerk cannot issue the license.
 If a clerk issues a copy of marriage license in Nebraska within sufficient proof, they can face serious fines and penalties.

-Annulment of Marriage in Kentucky
+Annulment of Marriage in Nebraska

-Annulment of Marriage in Kentucky
+Annulment of Marriage in Nebraska

-Grounds for Annulment in Kentucky:
+Grounds for Annulment in Nebraska:

 1. Fraud or Misrepresentation: